ymatsunaga/mdtoolbox-doc/introduction.rst

 What is MDToolbox?
 ----------------------------------

-MD Toolbox is a MATLAB toolbox for analysis of molecular dynamics trajectories of biomolecules.
+MDToolbox is a MATLAB toolbox for analysis of molecular dynamics trajectories of biomolecules.
 It consists of a collection of MATLAB functions which cover the following types of scientific computations: